tigefa4u/gitlabhq/doc/development/contributing/issue_workflow.md

 The descriptions on the [labels page][labels-page] explain what falls under the responsibility of each group.

-Along with those group labels, we also have the ~UX, ~backend, and ~frontend labels to indicate if an issue needs UX, backend, frontend work.
+Along with those group labels, we also have the ~UX, ~Quality, ~backend, and ~frontend labels to indicate if an issue needs UX, Quality, backend, and frontend work.

 ## Stage labels